 healthstone.ziponto your server and unzip it where you want the files to live, for example

-C:\healthstoneon Windows, or a temporary location on Linux.
+C:\healthstoneon Windows, or to a temporary location on Linux.

 setup.batas a local administrator on Windows, or